 - Strengthening institutional capacities through deploying and managing the Education Management and Information System (EMIS), training on quality management and school accreditation teams, and developing a new education strategy for 2016-2025.

 Since January 2015, Yemen has been facing a high level of violence and insecurity due to armed conflict.
-In view of this, the current GPE grant was first restructured in 2015 and a second time in 2016 to support the ministry of education’s most urgent needs.
+In view of this, the GPE grant was restructured to support most urgent needs of the education sector.

-A new US$2.5 million component has been added to support immediate needs of the education system.
-This funding, combined with the previous US$9.7 million emergency funding during the first restructuring, brings the total amount allocated for education in emergencies in Yemen to US$12.2 million.
+A new US$2.5 million component has been added to support the most immediate needs.
+This funding, combined with US$9.7 million in emergency funding during the first restructuring, brings the total allocated for education in emergencies in Yemen to US$12.2 million.
 Finally, the restructuring will support the development of a transitional education plan.